JeanBR1993/dotabot/README.md

 </br>
 My name is Jean Carlo, I study software development for 6 months and this is my first "big hobby project", it's a bot for message and commands automation in one of the most famous app on internet: Discord, used mainly by gamers and students.</br>
 </br>
-The robot was coded for Dota 2 players, it's fuction is simple:</br>
+The robot was coded for Dota 2 players, it's fuction is:</br>
 1 - Register the players of the channel in which it's logged to participate in a leaderbord list.</br>
 2 - Extract the statistical data of every registered player through opendota.com API</br>
 3 - Manage the data and pulling only the necessary information using the least calls quantity possible.</br>